andreobrandao/Numerical-Methods/README.md

 Three programs solve the same problem of multidimensional optimization here.

-The idea of the programs here is to find a critical point of f(x,y) using three different methods: Random search, Maximum slope method and Conjugate gradient method.
+The idea of the programs here is to find a critical point of f(x,y) using three different methods: **Random search**, **Maximum slope method (aclive máximo)** and **Conjugate gradient method**.

 $$
 f(x,y) = 4x + 2y + x^2 - 2x^4 + 2xy - 3y^2
 $$

+the program [code 6.1](./codes/program%206/program6_random.f90)that solves using the random search method uses an equal and random search space for the following number of points [50, 200, 350, 500, 700, 1000], and compares the error of the value found for these two cases when compared to the previous case with fewer number of search points.